kishore564/internship2020/MOHAN_ASSIGNMENT/MOHAN_ASSIGNMENT.md

 | JSON supports only text and number data type.| XML support many data types such as text, number, images, charts, graphs etc. |

- *XML file*
-* XML stands for eXtensible Markup Language.
-* XML is document-oriented.
-* XML provides the capability to display data because it is a markup language.
- XML support many data types such as text, number, images, charts, graphs etc.

 *TXT file*
 * A text file is a computer file that only contains text.
 * text files are identified with the .txt